GERD (Heartburn and Reflux)

 What are the symptoms of GERD?

-Common symptoms of GERD are heartburn, regurgitation, chest pain, and dry cough.1 Both GERD and asthma can cause chronic cough, which can make diagnosis complicated.
+Common symptoms of GERD are heartburn, regurgitation, chest pain, and dry cough.1 Both conditions can cause chronic cough, which can make diagnosis complicated.
 Other symptoms of GERD are:3

 - Pain while swallowing